sdemyanov/ConvNet/README.md

 http://www.demyanov.net

 !!!
 UPDATE !!!
-The Invariant Backpropagation Algorithm (IBP) is now implemented.
+The [Invariant Backpropagation](http://arxiv.org/abs/1502.04434) (IBP) algorithm  is implemented.

 !!!
 IMPORTANT !!!
 The GPU version works only on devices with the compute capability >= 3.0

 This library has been written as a part of my PhD project.
 It contains the implementation of convolitional neural nets for Matlab, written on Matlab, C++ and CUDA for CPU and GPU processing.
 All versions work identically.
 The GPU version uses kernels from Alex Krizhevsky's library [cuda-convnet2](https://code.google.com/p/cuda-convnet2/), so it is _really_ fast.
 In some cases it is about 400 times faster than CPU version.

-It also contain the implementation of the Invariant Backpropagation Algorithm (IBP), that allows to train transformation-invariant neural networks.
+It also contain the implementation of the [Invariant Backpropagation](http://arxiv.org/abs/1502.04434) (IBP) algorithm , that allows to train transformation-invariant neural networks.
 The algorithm is described in the article "Invariant backpropagation: how to train a transformation-invariant neural network".

 GENERAL INFORMATION